alchemistry/alchemlyb/docs/estimators/alchemlyb.estimators.MBAR.rst

 A more robust version of :class:`~alchemlyb.estimators.MBAR` is provided as :class:`~alchemlyb.estimators.AutoMBAR`, where the class will iteratively try different means of solving the MBAR estimate to avoid unconverged results.
+The process of iterating different methods is documented in the logger *alchemlyb.estimators.AutoMBAR*.

 API Reference
 -------------